 - Tenders, hello?

-- Is it really true that it would all be 'for free'?
-Where does it say that?
-And why don't you, as a government, insist that you want to pay a decent compensation?
-Don't want to spend money or anything?
+- Is it really true that it would all be 'for nothing'?
+Where is that?
+And why don't you, as a government, insist that you pay a decent compensation?
+Don't want to spend money or something?

 - Haven't the pharmaceutical companies made similar deals with the same 'negotiators'?
-Billions in profits on the backs of the citizen with the exclusion of any liability?
-So what is the problem if someone has some money left over?
-Don't double standards, Dunning-Krugers.
+Billions in profits at the expense of citizens, excluding any liability?
+So what's the problem if someone has some money left over?
+Don't have such double standards, Dunning-Krugers.

 After the wasted billions, I can't really worry about Sywert's millions.
-If packages of money are thrown, you should not be surprised if such a package is occasionally conveniently caught.
-The billion-dollar deals with the pharmaceutical companies, the devastation in society, that is really of a different order.
+When wads of money are thrown, don't be surprised if such a wad is occasionally caught.
+The billion dollar deals with the pharmaceutical companies, the destruction in society, that is really of a different order.

 Sywert van Lienden closed a face mask deal with a profit of 9 million (actually 40 million according to other sources).
 How did he get into that position?
 Well, he's just good at that.
 He was also allowed to join a prestigious jury that apparently could not judge its own candidate members very well.
 A jury, created by politicians (and paid for, I think, although the mandatory annual reports cannot be found on the site), which holds an honorable prize in front of political journalists: the Anne Vondeling Prize.
-Koos van Houdt confession in a Editorial piece publicly claiming to have ever accepted a similar price, but at a European level.
-I try to imagine what should be in such a jury if things take place at European hotemetoten level.
+Koos van Houdt confession in a Editorial piece publicly on having ever accepted a comparable prize, but at European level.
+I try to imagine what should be on such a jury if things take place at European hotel level.

-Apart from the balloting, the Anne Vondeling jury seems to be doing fine, for example, I also see Follow The Money as one of the laureates among the national newspapers.
+In addition to the balloting, the Anne Vondeling jury seems to be doing well, for example, I also see Follow The Money among the national newspapers as one of the laureates.
 Yet, in the current field of tension between politics and journalism, such a lobby from politics to journalism is starting to taste different.

-There has to be lobbying and chatter, fortunately politicians cannot just engage in bribery – apart from handing out tickets for the job carousel.
-Foundations are therefore set up to glue people who may already have a job or who are not eligible for a European, mayoral or political position for other reasons: too little administrative experience, for example.
-A jury member must have that because before you know it, such a person will blow the whistle, it is still a matter of trust.
-That falls under administrative integrity.
+There has to be lobbying and chatting, fortunately politicians cannot simply engage in bribery - other than handing out tickets for the job carousel.
+Foundations are therefore being created to connect people who may already have a job or are not eligible for a European, mayoral or political position for other reasons: insufficient administrative experience, for example.
+A jury member must have that because before you know it someone will be out of the picture, it is a matter of trust.
+This falls under administrative integrity.

 Such foundations want to cultivate goodwill, draw attention, create support, set a course.
 This is often done through, for example, the handing out of symbolic attributes: pins, coins, certificates, even a necklace (to hang around, not to chain someone with).
 In this way, role models are created with which desired behaviour is set as an example at festive and publicity-interesting awards ceremonies that can act as a carrier of the underlying message.